To listen to an audio version of this article, enter your email address below:

 From this experience in my teens to travels in my twenties which only ignited my penchance for distance based relationships.
 Whether I was on a year long expedition or a three week holiday, I had a knack for building friendships quickly which on the rare occasion turned into more of a romantically inclined ship.
 The perfect example was Jen.
 We met in Japan, then travelled to San Francisco, New York and Fort Worth, as well as around Australia together.
 We had sixteen years of phone calls, messages and emails, meeting up every few years.
 Whilst her and I had a tragic ending, it was more a case of something that was never fully realized.
 The thing with distance is, it may dampen a relationship, but it never stops the feelings.
 Despite Jen and I not being in the same country, we were always in each other’s lives.
 I don’t know how or why but I always feel like the most incredible people all live overseas, that they understood me better and that we had more in common.

-Movies would have you believe it’s all, delivered roses and marathon skype sessions.
+Movies would have you believe a long distance relationship is all, delivered roses and marathon skype sessions.
 However a relationship can not survive on distance alone.
 At some point, someone has to move, which is where it gets tricky.
 Moving country to be with someone adds a huge amount of pressure to any relationship.

 Visa’s can be expensive, and time consuming.
 Marriage is in many cases a necessity rather than an option, and then there’s family to consider.
 Which country will Christmas’s be spent in?
 How often will visits be made back to the home country?
 If kids are on the agenda, what language will they speak predominantly?